The action of component groups on irreducible components of Springer fibers: Cases where of exceptional types

 \section{Cases where $\fg$ of exceptional types}

-In this section, we give an algorithm to describe the $A_e$-set $\Irr(\spr)$ for exceptional $\fg$.
-The proof of \cref{main conj} will naturally follow from our description of $\Irr(\spr)$ and the description of the set $Y$ in \cite{Losev_2014}.
+In this section, we present an algorithm to describe the $A_e$-set $\Irr(\spr)$ for exceptional $\fg$ using the Springer correspondence.
+The proof of \cref{main conj} will then follow naturally from our description of $\Irr(\spr)$ and the construction of the set $Y$ given in \cite{Losev_2014}.